Get your home holiday-ready 🎄 SEE ALL IDEAS

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-Drilling holes in tile—to install towel rods in a bathroom renovation, say—can be tricky.
-There’s always a risk the tile will crack, especially if you use the wrong drill bit.
-What’s more, attempting to drill tile with a standard steel bit designed for use on wood can cause the bit to overheat, bend, or even break in half.
-Of course, with the right bit, drilling tile can be nearly as straightforward as drilling wood—and since most tile drill bits and drill-bit sets are fortunately affordable, it makes sense to have the right tool.
+Drilling holes in tile can be tricky, especially if you’re not using drill bits for tile.
+Attempting to drill tile with a standard steel bit designed for use on wood can cause the bit to overheat, bend, or even break in half.
+Of course, with the right bit, drilling tile can be nearly as straightforward as drilling wood—and since most tile drill bits and drill-bit sets are fortunately affordable, it makes sense to have the right tools and materials for the job.

 However, tile is made from various materials, so it’s crucial to select the right bit for the specific material.
 To help DIYers and pros alike get great results, we tested some of the best-rated designated tile bits, creating holes in ceramic, porcelain, marble, glass, and stone tiles.
 As we expected, some performed better on one type of tile than another.
-Our favorite was the Owl Tools 10-Piece Masonry Drill Bit Set for its impressive durability and wide range of sizes to meet most tasks.
+Our top pick was the DeWalt Rapid Load Carbide Masonry Drill Bit Set for its impressive durability and wide range of sizes to meet most tasks.
 Ahead, learn about drilling in different types of tile and find out how the following bits earned a spot on our lineup of the best drill bits for tile.

-1. BEST OVERALL: Owl Tools 10-Piece Masonry Drill Bit Set
+1. BEST OVERALL: DeWalt Rapid Load Carbide Masonry Drill Bit Set

 Jump to Review